trampster/MauiCommunityToolkitTrimIssue/readme.md

 # Reproduction Steps
 1. Clone this repo
+2. Replace the ApplicationId in MauiCommunityToolkitTrimIssue.csproj with something you have an provisioning profile for
-2. Build using `dotnet publish -f net9.0-ios -r ios-arm64`
+3. Build using `dotnet publish -f net9.0-ios -r ios-arm64`
 -> Trim warnings are printed

 # Trim Warnings